yairm210/Unciv/Uniques.md

 "Culture cost of adopting new Policies reduced by [amount]%"

 "Each city founded increases culture cost of policies [33]% less than normal"

-"Food and Culture from Friendly City-States are increased by 50%"

 "Double Happiness from Natural Wonders"